WHAT IS CIVA SCRIPT?

 CIVA Script allows you to load and modify CIVA configurations, run the simulation(s), then extract the results, and repeat this sequence without opening the Graphical User Interface.
 The main objective is to save significant time for your simulation projects, especially for large scale computations and analysis work.

-CIVA Script is an optional add-on, available for any license, and is compatible with all CIVA modules: UT, ET, RT-CT, GWT, CIVA ATHENA2D, CIVA FIDEL2D.
+CIVA Script is an optional add-on, available for any license, and is compatible with all CIVA modules: UT, ET, RT-CT, GWT, SHM, CIVA ATHENA2D, CIVA FIDEL2D.

 Automate your calculation and analysis loops